GLOBAL MARKETS-Europe crisis spurs safety bid, stocks fall

 Concerns that Moody's Investors Service might downgrade the credit-worthiness of French banks, which are widely exposed to Greek bonds, and the lack of a solution to Greece's months-old debt crisis rattled investor confidence.

-Assurances from France that it can withstand the crisis helped steady the euro and calm investor jitters.
+Assurances from France that it can withstand the crisis helped the euro to steady.
 For details see: [ID:nP6E7G301A] [nP6E7JV045]

-Investors sold assets perceived as risky and bought government debt.
-The yield on benchmark U.S. Treasury 10-year notes briefly slid to the lowest level in at least 60 years and 10-year Bund yields DE10YT=TWEB fell as low as 1.71 percent.
+Investors dumped assets perceived as risky and bought government debt.
+The yield on benchmark U.S. Treasury 10-year notes briefly slid to its lowest level in at least six decades and 10-year Bund yields DE10YT=TWEB fell as low as 1.71 percent.

 "The fear goes well beyond Greece.
 The yields at Italy's T-bill auction today surged, signaling that contagion is real," said David Thebault, head of quantitative sales trading at French broker Global Equities.